Installing k0rdent Observability and FinOps#

 Regional Cluster#

-To install KOF on the regional cluster, look through the default values of the kof-storage chart, and apply this example for AWS, or use it as a reference:
+To install KOF on the regional cluster, apply this example for AWS, or use it as a reference:

 -